 Our consolidated financial statements are prepared based on the application of accounting policies generally accepted in the United States, or GAAP.
 For the year ended December 31, 2017, we qualified as a public business entity (but not as a public company).
 Accordingly, we adopted standards prescribed by the FASB and the FDIC for the year ended December 31, 2017.
 Changes in our accounting policies or in accounting standards could materially affect how we report our financial results and condition.
-From time to time, the FASB changes the financial accounting or reporting standards, whether promulgated or required by the FASB or other regulators, we could be required to change certain of the assumptions or estimates we have previously used in preparing our financial statements, which could negatively affect how we record and report our results of operations and financial condition generally.
+From time to time, the FASB changes the financial accounting and reporting standards that govern the preparation of our financial statements.
+As a result of changes to financial accounting or reporting standards, whether promulgated or required by the FASB or other regulators, we could be required to change certain of the assumptions or estimates we have previously used in preparing our financial statements, which could negatively affect how we record and report our results of operations and financial condition generally.